-Getting the sun on bare skin guarantees an intake of vitamin D, vital in helping the body absorb calcium for strong bones and teeth.
-However, to ensure you stay healthy and safe, read our tips on how to stay safe.
+Getting the sun on your bare skin guarantees an intake of vitamin D, vital in helping the body absorb calcium for strong bones and teeth.
+However, If you're likely to be spending time outdoors this summer, either working or relaxing, remember to look after your skin.
+We’ve put together a short guide with tips on how to stay safe in the sunshine:

 How can I protect myself in the sun?

 Here are the lines of defence to protect against the sun.
 Use them all to stay safe:

 - Clothing should always be your first line of defence against damage from the sun

 - Cover as much of the skin as is possible, paying special attention to the shoulders which burn easily

 - Consider t-shirts and hats even when in the water, especially if you burn easily

 - A 'legionnaire' style hat with a wide brim is best, as it will shade the head, face, ears and neck.
 Baseball caps do not shade the ears or neck, and so are not as effective

 UV radiation can also damage the eyes, and so sunglasses with good quality lenses that filter out the UV are essential.

 When buying sunglasses, you should look for the EU CE Mark and a sticker that says UV400, which will ensure that harmful UVA and UVB rays are filtered out.
 Styles that wrap around, and so don’t allow sun in at the sides are better.